stdrice/winesetup/readme.md

 # winesetup
-This is will automatically installs and setups Wine for daily usage on your Linux system.
+A simple shell script to automatically install and configure Wine for daily usage on most Linux distros.

 # What does this script do?
-- Install `wine-staging`
+- Install `wine-staging` and `winetricks`
 - Setup `WINEPREFIX` and install components through `winetricks`
+- Works on: Arch, Debian/Ubuntu, Fedora, openSUSE, Gentoo, Void
 - (Soon) Install `Vulkan`
 - (Soon) Install `wine-staging` manually on unsupported distros